gwc-summer-newark-nj/alexa_skill/short/ex3.md

 ## Overview

 This exercise will explore SSML and Alexa.
 SSML is Speech Synthesis Markup Language, where a markup language is a computer language that uses tags to define elements within a document.
 Some markup langauges you might be familiar with are HTML and XML.
 SSML is a markup language that provides a standard way to mark up text for the generation of synthetic speech.
 Alexa understands SSML and it can be used to alter Alexa's voice.
+Some fun SSML tags are: `<amazon:effect name="whispered">`, which applies a whispering affect to Alexa's voice. `<audio src="sound_file.mp3"/>`, which plays a short mp3 file.
+There is a library of sounds that can be explored.

 ###  How to use SSML